daxingplay/saml2alicloud/README.md

   * [Akamai](pkg/provider/akamai/README.md)
   * OneLogin
   * NetIQ
-* AWS SAML Provider configured
+* AlibabaCloud SAML Provider configured

 ## Caveats

 Aside from Okta, most of the providers in this project are using screen scraping to log users into SAML, this isn't ideal and hopefully vendors make this easier in the future.
 In addition to this there are some things you need to know:

-1. AWS defaults to session tokens being issued with a duration of up to 3600 seconds (1 hour), this can now be configured as per [Enable Federated API Access to your AWS Resources for up to 12 hours Using IAM Roles](https://aws.amazon.com/blogs/security/enable-federated-api-access-to-your-aws-resources-for-up-to-12-hours-using-iam-roles/) and `--session-duration` flag.
+1. AlibabaCloud defaults to session tokens being issued with a duration of up to 3600 seconds (1 hour), this can now be configured as [Set the maximum session duration for a RAM role](https://www.alibabacloud.com/help/doc-detail/166256.htm).
 2. Every SAML provider is different, the login process, MFA support is pluggable and therefore some work may be needed to integrate with your identity server

 ## Install